Best Western Plus Sands

 Both stores (one in Kitsilano, the other on the North Shore in North Vancouver) are open Tuesday through Saturday, from 8 a.m. to 5:30 p.m.
 However, the company is not just limited to retail.
 Catering, wholesale, and corporate gift options are also available to chocolate-loving clients in British Columbia.

-Handling over 17 million passengers per year, Vancouver International Airport (YVR) serves the Vancouver, British Columbia region.
-Owned by Transport Canada and operated by the Vancouver Aiport Authority, YVR has three terminal buildings, three runways and three helipads.
+Owned by Transport Canada and operated by the Vancouver Airport Authority, YVR has three terminal buildings, three runways and three helipads.

 Drawing an annual average of over 150,000 movie buffs, Vancouver International Film Festival is held in venues across Vancouver, British Columbia.
 Hosted by Greater Vancouver International Film Festival Society, the event is one of the five largest film festivals in North America.